RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

 **Stage 1: library processing**

-1. Smiles should be concatenated and then split into a number of files equal to themaximum number of jobs possible for the configuration as specified in the log.txt file.
+1. Smiles should be concatenated and then split into a number of files equal to the maximum number of array jobs possible for the configuration as specified in the log.txt file.
 This process was automated using the script:
     ```
     $ qsub -v file_path="~/DeepDocking" DD_protocol/utilities/optimize_max_jobs